NCC summer interns and stewards of Pendleton Island, NB (Photo by NCC)

 The Nature Conservancy of Canada could not have achieved everything it has over the last 40 years without the support of volunteers, members and donors.
 Support of this project has enabled NCC to continue its land assembly and stewardship work in the Fundy Isles.

 This 22-hectare island is also situated within the Deer Island Archipelago, in Passamaquoddy Bay.

 Simpson Island is an undeveloped coastal island largely covered with natural spruce-fir forest typical of coastal islands within the Passamaquoddy Bay and supports a relatively large white-tail deer population.

 Surrounded by several cobble beaches and moist meadows, the island hosts high concentrations of migrant shorebirds.

-Nature Conservancy of Canada has reached out to area residents in cleaning up both Pendleton and Simpson Islands.
-NCC staff have carried out fun and educational Conservation Volunteer events, with people being transported by boat to clean up debris and help restore these coastal shorelines.
-NCC is grateful to all the volunteers who have given a helping hand!
+NCC has reached out to area residents in cleaning up both Pendleton and Simpson Islands.
+NCC staff have carried out fun and educational Conservation Volunteers events, with people being transported by boat to clean up debris and help restore these coastal shorelines.
+NCC is grateful to all of the volunteers who have given a helping hand!

 This property is part of a conservation project consisting of land purchase and donations, one easement donation and two voluntary stewardship agreements being undertaken by the Nature Trust of New Brunswick (NTNB).

-The Nature Conservancy of Canada partnered here in a joint project in 2009 to purchase 20 acres (eight hectares).
+NCC partnered here in a joint project in 2009 to purchase eight hectares.
 NCC was pleased to work with the NTNB to keep Navy Island’s forests, beaches and intertidal zone intact for nature and education.